Nashville sit-ins: Full-scale demonstrations

 Tensions mounted over the following week as sit-in demonstrations spread to other cities and race riots broke out in nearby Chattanooga.
-On February 27, the Nashville student activists held a fourth sit-in at the Woolworths, McClellan, and Walgreens stores.
+On February 27, the Nashville student activists held a fourth sit-in at the Woolworths, McLellan's, and Walgreens stores.
 Crowds of white youths again gathered in the stores to taunt and harass the demonstrators.
 This time, however, police were not present.
-Eventually, several of the sit-in demonstrators were attacked by hecklers in the McClellan and Woolworths stores.
+Eventually, several of the sit-in demonstrators were attacked by hecklers in the McLellan's and Woolworths stores.
 Some were pulled from their seats and beaten, and one demonstrator was pushed down a flight of stairs.
 When police arrived, the white attackers fled and none were arrested.
 Police then ordered the demonstrators at all three locations to leave the stores.
 When the demonstrators refused to leave, they were arrested and loaded into police vehicles as onlookers applauded.
 Eighty-one students were arrested and charged with loitering and disorderly conduct.

 The arrests brought a surge of media coverage to the sit-in campaign, including national television news coverage, front-page stories in both of Nashville's daily newspapers, and an Associated Press story.
 The students generally viewed any media coverage as helpful to their cause, especially when it illustrated their commitment to nonviolence.

 Several other sit-ins took place over the following two months, resulting in more arrests and further attacks against sit-in participants.
 Over 150 students were arrested.
 Throughout the demonstrations, the student activists maintained a policy of disciplined nonviolence.
 Their written code of conduct became a model followed by demonstrators in other cities:

 "Do not strike back or curse if abused.
 Do not laugh out.
 Do not hold conversations with the floor walker.
 Do not leave your seat until your leader has given you permission to do so.
 Do not block entrances to stores outside nor the aisles inside.
 Do show yourself courteous and friendly at all times.
 Do sit straight; always face the counter.
 Do report all serious incidents to your leader.
 Do refer information seekers to your leader in a polite manner.
 Remember the teachings of Jesus, Gandhi, Martin Luther King.
 Love and nonviolence is the way."